Tuesday, March 31, 2009

 YES-Cancer

-Developmental/reproductive toxicity
+YES-Developmental/reproductive toxicity

-Violations, restrictions & warnings
+YES-Violations, restrictions & warnings

 YES-Other concerns for ingredients used in this product: Neurotoxicity,Endocrine disruption, Organ system toxicity (non-reproductive), Miscellaneous, Irritation (skin, eyes, or lungs), Enhanced skin absorption, Contamination concerns, Occupational hazards, Biochemical or cellular level changes